hpfem/hermes/doc/src/typical_example/weak_formulation.rst

     GeomVol<double> *e
     // geometry attributes: coordinates, element size,
     // normal directions (for surface forms), you name it.
-    // - for volumetric forms (for surface forms one uses GeomSurf).
+    // - this is for volumetric forms (for surface forms one uses GeomSurf).
     // For more info about the class, see the developers documentation (in doxygen).

     Func<Scalar> **ext